Women's Kabaddi Challenge

-Women's Kabaddi Challenge is a Kabaddi league in India started like Pro Kabaddi League for women.
-Three teams will take part in inaugural season in 2016 and the league will be played across seven cities in India.
+Women's Kabaddi Challenge was a Kabaddi league in India started like Pro Kabaddi League for women.
+Three teams took part in inaugural season in 2016 and the league was played across seven cities in India.
+It was a test event and only one season was organised.

 Season 1

 The first season was played in 2016, from 28 June to 31 July and was broadcast by Star Sports in India.
 The final was scheduled along with men's version on 31 July.

 Final was conducted between Storm Queen and Fire Birds.
 Storm Queens produced a last second turnaround to defeat Fire Birds 24-23 in the final.